39bytes/borrow-lambda/paper/slides.md

 ===
 We implement a borrow checker on a small extension of the simply typed lambda calculus.

-In addition to the usual Unit and function types, we have `Nat` and `Bool` for primitive (copyable) types, and `NatVec`, a vector of Nats, as an example of a more complex data structure.
-Additionally, we have reference types which are annotated with their lifetime, their mutability, and the type which they are referring to.

-Syntactically, we add references (both immutable and mutable), a dereference operator, `let in` expressions, variable assignment, and operations for creating a `NatVec`, as well as pushing, popping, and getting a reference to an element.

-# Typechecker
-Our typechecker runs in two main phases: the type checker, and the borrow checker.

-## Typechecking Pass
-- Checks that terms are well-typed.
-- Annotates AST nodes with their types.
-- Checks the subtype relation of lifetimes.
-## Borrow Checking Pass
-- Checks that usages are valid.
-- Checks the affine type property (no value is used more than once).
-- Checks that values can't be moved or mutated while being borrowed.
-- Checks that active references obey the mutability rules.

 <!-- column_layout: [1, 1] -->

 <!-- pause -->